cits3007/cits3007.github.io/assets/labs/lab06.md

-In principle, we could use this technique even to override `libc`, the standard C library.
+In principle, we could use this technique even to override functions in `libc`, the standard C library.
-But note that in the normal case, code will only be run with the user's normal privileges.
+But note that in the normal case, code will only be run with a user's normal privileges.
 This is still a security issue (malicious libraries could, for instance, email copies of the user's private files), but doesn't give superuser access to a machine.